 We continue to hire a bus company for our transportation needs, thus eliminating the high maintenance cost of buses and other fleet operation.
 This also relieves time for administration to concentrate on other areas.
+In January 2019, the school district purchased a minivan to use for the transportation of students to the Sheyenne Valley Area Votech Center in the AM and to LaMoure for sports in the afternoons.

 We maintain 2 food service programs, one at the high school and one at the elementary.
-This continues to be a cost to the district with the high cost of food and 2 sets of food service salaries.
+This continues to be a cost to the District with the high cost of food and 2 sets of food service salaries.
 Options to try eliminate the cost have been looked into and more study will be done on this.
+Plans to restructure the food service & custodian personal for 19-20 are underway.
+A new custodian was hired at LMHS to replace a custodian who had been with the district for 30+years.

-We are anticipating staff and administration changes for the 2017-2018 year that will improve administrative costs in our budget.
+We are anticipating staff and administration changes for the 2019-2020 year that will improve administrative costs in our budget.